dyntaos/Horus/README.md

 ## Why?
 This rocket I am designing this for is projected to fly just under 1km in altitude and if its parachute deploys at 1km, with even light winds, I will likely never recover the rocket, let alone see it again.

-More documentation will be written when the code is fully operational.

-**Contact me if you want further information on the project that is not addressed here :speech_balloon:**